korpling/pepperModules-GenericXMLModules/README.md

 ### Properties

+Properties allow the customization of a mapping in Pepper.
+In this case to customize the mapping of an xml file to a Salt model.
+The here described properties impact the mapping to the Salt model and are dependent of the format you want to use to export the data.
+For instance the mapping of xml data to hierarchies in Salt does not really make sence, if the export format does not support hierarchies.
+In that case for instance the property genericXml.importer.asSSpan might help.

-The following table contains an overview of all available properties to customize the behaviour of this pepper module.
+The following table contains an overview of all available properties to customize the behaviour of this Pepper module.
 The following section contains a brief description to each single property and describes the resulting differences in the mapping to the salt model.

-Some of the here described properties use for their values a small subset of the XPath language for addressing nodes in the xml document to import.
+Some of the here described properties use a small subset of the XPath language for addressing nodes in the xml document to import.
 This subset contains possibilities to address element-nodes, text-nodes and attribute-nodes in just a simple way via following the descendant axis.
 The descendant axis can only be used by the shortcut syntax represented by a '/' for a direct descendant and '//' for any descendants.
 The other axes and predicates as well are not yet supported.
 The following tables show the use of the supported XPath subset.

 | XPath           | description                                                                                                                                   |
 |-----------------|-----------------------------------------------------------------------------------------------------------------------------------------------|